-In the case of the 0-1 loss, we have the following closed form of conditional risk for the Bayes optimal ranker (proof in \cref{Appendix:proofs}). \begin{proposition} Let us define the Bayes optimal ranker as: $f^*(\mbx, \mbx') = \argmax_{y\in\mcY} \pyxx$.
+Theorem \ref{thm:optimal_solution} states that implementing an optimal rejection strategy requires thresholding the true conditional risk.
+However, such a quantity must be estimated in practice.
+Hence, we propose different measures to approximate that.
+First, notice that in the case of the 0-1 loss, we have the following closed form of conditional risk for the Bayes optimal ranker: \begin{proposition} Let us define the Bayes optimal ranker as: $f^*(\mbx, \mbx') = \argmax_{y\in\mcY} \pyxx$.
 Its conditional risk w.r.t. the 0-1 loss is: